amanv29/GS_Assignments/README.md

 docker stack deploy -c docker-compose-v3.yml hadoop
 ```

-`docker-compose` creates a docker network that can be found by running `docker network list`, e.g. `dockerhadoop_default`.
+`docker compose -f docker-compose.yml up -d` creates a docker network that can be found by running `docker network list`, e.g. `dockerhadoop_default`.

 Run `docker network inspect` on the network (e.g. `dockerhadoop_default`) to find the IP the hadoop interfaces are published on.
 Access these interfaces with the following URLs: